John Briggs (author)

 John Briggs (born 1945) is an American author and co-author of general audience nonfiction books in the fields of holistic physics; aesthetics in the arts; creativity, creative process, and consciousness studies.
 Emeritus Distinguished CSU Professor of Writing and Aesthetics at Western Connecticut State University, Briggs lives in Granville, Massachusetts, where he has served as a Selectman and a police officer.

-Themes

-Holistic approaches to nature, art and indigenous traditions, and reflections on the ways that human consciousness experiences the whole.
-His early work explored metaphor as a holistic deep structure principle in the arts.
-More recently, he has linked this metaphor principle to the holistic (holomorphic) mode of consciousness utilized by Native American and other Indigenous cultures.
-He has advanced the theory that a primal form of ambivalence fulminates at the core of consciousness: the irresolvable paradox between our existence as separate individuals and our existence as inseparable from the whole.
-His work includes critiques of reductionist assumptions in science, in arts theory, and in anthropocentric thinking generally.